-To initiate participation in the program, complete the Technical Assistance Request Form and email it to Margaret Garcia.
+To initiate participation in the program, complete the Technical Assistance Request Form and email it to LeShawn Manus.

-For more information about TAP, contact Program Manager Margaret Garcia.
+For more information about TAP, contact Program Manager LeShawn Manus.

 In 2015, the Texas Legislature passed House Bill 855, which requires state agencies to publish a list of the three most commonly used Web browsers on their websites.
 The Texas Comptroller’s most commonly used Web browsers are Google Chrome, Microsoft Internet Explorer and Apple Safari.